SERVIR-Amazonia/suriname-training/intro-arcgis-1/intro-arcgis-1.md

 # Introduction to ArcGIS Online and ArcGIS Pro 1

-Navigate through the different lesson sections by using the menu on the lefthand side or the table of contents below.
+Navigate through the different lesson sections by using the menu on the left hand side or the table of contents below.

 ## Session Agenda